-CLNS Seeking Celtics Interns for 2021 Fall Semester | CLNS Media
+CLNS Seeking Celtics Interns for 2022 Fall Semester - CLNS Media

 Most of all, interns will have the chance to learn and grow in the areas listed above, while having access to expert knowledge in the field of sports media.

-How to Apply: email info@clnsmedia.
-Write “Celtics CLNS FALL Internship” in the subject line.
+How to Apply: email info@clnsmedia.com Write “Celtics CLNS FALL Internship 2022” in the subject line.